 - On the home page press on the link as “Online Application for Various Examinations of UPSC”.

-- Then, Select the name of the examination and fill the online application form with required details.
+- Then, select the name of the examination and fill the online application form with the required details.

-- Upload you scanned passport size photograph and signature in proper manner and submit the form.
+- Upload your scanned passport size photograph and signature in a proper manner and submit the form.

-- Pay application fee and click on submit button.
+- Pay the application fee and click on the submit button.

 - At last, take a print out of duly filled form for future reference.